Last updated: 1 month ago

 Apple announced MagSafe for iPhone 12 at the "Hi, Speed" event on October 13, 2020.
 Apple makes MagSafe accessories for iPhone and Apple Watch.
 The chargers allow users to hold the phone near the charging pad, while magnets' circular arrangement snaps it into perfect alignment for charging.

 The MagSafe Charger, a small, puck-like charging pad, snaps onto the back of the iPhone.
 The MagSafe Duo is a larger accessory that simultaneously charges an iPhone and Apple Watch.
+They both charge the iPhone at 15W if connected to at least the 20W wall adapter that uses the USB PD 3.0 spec.

 Cases, Wallet, and Sleeve